 A lung adenocarcinoma is a type of lung cancer that begins in the glandular cells of the lungs.
 These cells create and release fluids such as mucus.
-About 40 percent of all lung cancers are non-small cell adenocarcinomas.
+About

 Non-small cell adenocarcinoma tends to form in the cells along the outer part of the lungs.
 In the pre-cancerous stage, cells undergo genetic changes that cause the abnormal cells to grow faster.

 Further genetic alterations may lead to changes that help the cancer cells grow and form a mass or tumor.
 Cells that make up a lung cancer tumor can break off and spread to other parts of the body.

 Early on, a person with non-small cell lung cancer may not experience symptoms.
 Once symptoms appear, they usually include a cough that doesn’t go away.
 It can also cause chest pain when taking a deep breath, coughing, or laughing.